UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

 + Rotten Tomatoes API (Kaggle, IMDB) -previous movies of that genre and their rating
 + Data Algorithms (weighting actors vs. directors vs. budget…)
 #
-+ Query data about movie title or movie id to get parameters
++ Query data about movie title or movie id to get parameters (Danielle & Brandon)
 + Query previous ratings of rating parameters
-+ Create a method of storing data and accessing it from different parts of the program
++ Create a method of storing data and accessing it from different parts of the program (Victoria & Andrew)
-+ Some sort of statistical analysis on ratings (Data algorithms)
++ Some sort of statistical analysis on ratings (Data algorithms) (Ari, Jake, and Ivy)
 + Create an interface or web app to take input and display results
 #
 + Factors available to use: